bytecodealliance/wasmtime/README.rst

 Cretonne is designed to be a code generator for WebAssembly with these design
 goals:

-No undefined behavior
-    Cretonne does not have a `nasal demons clause <http://www.catb.org/jargon/html/N/nasal-demons.html>`_, and it won't generate code with unexpected behavior if invariants are broken.
 Portable semantics
     As far as possible, Cretonne's input language has well-defined semantics that are the same on all target architectures.
 The semantics are usually